 The Thaw generation was energized by these reforms, and were eager to challenge prevailing orthodoxies; shockingly so, given the horrors that had occurred within their own lifetime.
 The mood among young people was optimistic, and surveys of later generations in Russia consistently find that this era is widely viewed as one of the few bright spots of the twentieth century.

 This enthusiasm didn’t start right away.
-The RGFC list contains 100 movies made over 80 years, from 1918 and 1998.
+The RGFC list contains 100 movies made over 80 years, from 1918 to 1998.
 Yet there is a conspicuous gap from 1947 to 1956; not only that, but there are three entries all from 1956.
 In the years between Stalin’s death and Khrushchev’s denunciation, the cinematic tone was changing but had not yet broken free from convention.
-A good example is a film not on the list, 1955’s Укротительница тигров (Tiger Girl) from 1955, which has some terrific jabs at paternalism and the outmoded social conservatism of the ruling elite, but stops before it does anything that could be called defiant.
+A good example is a film not on the list, 1955’s Укротительница тигров (Tiger Girl), which has some terrific jabs at paternalism and the outmoded social conservatism of the ruling elite, but stops before it does anything that could be called defiant.
 It even wraps up with an awkward “And then they got married,” emblematic of how far boundaries were typically pushed before reining it in.